-Note 10 - SHAREHOLDERS' EQUITY
+Note 10 - Shareholders' Equity (Deficiency)

-- A. In June 1999, the Company issued 1,577,340 Series B preferred shares in a private placement to a group of investors at an aggregate purchase price of \$9,040.
-On August 30, 1999, the Company increased its authorized share capital to 30,000,000 shares of NIS 0.1 par value per share and all outstanding preferred shares were converted into an identical number of ordinary shares.
-In October 1999, the Company effected a 27 to 1 stock split in the form of a share dividend.
-All references to per share amounts and the number of shares in these financial statements have been restated to reflect the above changes. - B. In October 1999, the Company issued 3,500,000 ordinary shares in an initial public offering on the NASDAQ National Market in consideration for \$56,831 (net of issuance expenses).
-(See also Note 16). - C. In 1997, the Company adopted a key employee share incentive plan which provides for the grant by the Company of option awards to purchase up to an aggregate of 1,587,600 ordinary shares to officers and employees of the Company and its subsidiaries.
+A. In August 30, 1999, the Company increased its authorized share capital to 30,000,000 shares of NIS 0.1 par value per share and all outstanding preferred shares were converted into an identical number of ordinary shares.
+After the aforementioned changes, the Company's authorized share capital consists of 30,000,000 ordinary shares of NIS 0.1 par value each, of which 11,104,209 ordinary shares are issued and outstanding.
+In October 1999, the Company effected a 27 to 1 stock split in the form of share dividend.
+All references to per share amounts and the number of shares in these financial statements have been restated to reflect the above changes.

+B. In November 1997, the Company issued \$4,000,000 in convertible debentures.
+In 1998, all of the convertible debentures were converted into 3,176,469 shares of the Company.

+C. In 1997, the Company adopted a key employee share incentive plan which provides for the grant by the Company of option awards to purchase up to an aggregate of 1,587,600 ordinary shares to officers and employees of the Company and its subsidiaries.
 The vesting period for these options ranges from immediate vesting upon grant to ratable vesting over a four year period.
 The options expire 62 months from the date of issuance.
 The exercise price of option awards under the plan will be at varying prices ranging from \$0 to the fair market value at the date of the grant.
-In June 1999, the plan was increased by an additional 226,800 Ordinary shares subject to option grants.
+In June 1999, the plan was increased by an additional 226,800 ordinary shares subject to option grants.

-Transactions related to the above discussed options during the period ended December 31, 1997 and the years ended December 31, 1998 and 1999 and the weighted average exercise prices per share and weighted average fair value of the options at the date of grant are summarized as follows:
+Transactions related to the above discussed options during the period ended December 31, 1997 and the year ended December 31, 1998 and for the nine months ended September 30, 1999 and the weighted average exercise prices per share and weighted average fair value of the options at the date of grant are summarized as follows: